mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ## {{ model.techShortName }} Node Settings

 Adjust the following settings to customize the amount of resources allocated to each node.
-DC/OS {{ model.techName }}'s [system requirements](http://{{ model.packageName }}.apache.org/doc/latest/operating/hardware.html) must be taken into consideration when adjusting these values.
+DC/OS {{ model.techName }}'s [system requirements](http://{{ model.packageName }}.apache.org/doc/latest/operating/hardware.html) should be taken into consideration when adjusting these values.
 Reducing these values below those requirements may result in adverse performance and/or failures while using the service.

 Each of the following settings can be customized under the **node** configuration section.

 ### Node Count

 Customize the `Node Count` setting (default 3) under the **node** configuration section.
-Consult the {{ model.techName }} documentation for minimum node count requirements.
+Read the {{ model.techName }} documentation for minimum node count requirements.

 *   **In DC/OS CLI options.json**: `count`: integer (default: `3`)
 *   **DC/OS web interface**: `NODES`: `integer`